Armandpl/armandpl_blog/pages/resume.md

 [Recommendation letter link](https://armandpl.com/assets/rec_letter_anthony_rix.pdf){:target="_blank"}

 * I built a computer vision pipeline from the ground up.
-The aim of the project wasto detect objects on images taken by an embedded system.
-I set up labeling tools,trained the model and prepared it’s deployment to production.
+The aim of the project was to detect objects on images taken by an embedded system.
+I set up labeling tools, trained the model and prepared it’s deployment to production.
 * I later ported the inference part of the pipeline to an embedded system.
 * I built software to compute probable paths and ETA for cargo ships and tankers.